 Chem 565 Introduction to Scientific Glassblowing

-CHEM 565L (Introduction to Scientific Glassblowing) will be offered again this Spring 2025 term.
+CHEM 565L (Introduction to Scientific Glassblowing) will be offered Fall 2025 term.

 This course provides a basic introduction to the fabrication of scientific apparatus from glass.
 Topics covered include laboratory set-up, the fundamental skills and techniques of glassblowing, the operation of glass fabrication equipment, and requisite safety procedures.
 Emphasis is placed on manipulative skills and dexterity, as well as the basic tools, materials, and equipment found in a modern glassblowing facility.
 Students learn through formal and informal lectures, supplemented by extensive hands-on training in the methods of glass heating and manipulation.